Rrh1999/Todotest/README.md

 # Task Manager Demo

 This repository contains a small demo of a task manager.
 Run `npm start` and open `http://localhost:3000` in a browser to try it out.
-By default data is saved to `data.json` on disk so your tasks persist between restarts.
+Data is saved to `data.json` on disk so your tasks persist between restarts.

-If you would like to share the same data across multiple devices, provide a MongoDB connection string via the `MONGO_URI` environment variable (and optionally `MONGO_DB` for the database name which defaults to `taskdb`).
-When `MONGO_URI` is set the server will store and load the state from MongoDB instead of the local file.

 Features include: